 Equal Rights Heritage Center

 Established in 2018, the Equal Rights Heritage Center in Auburn is a celebration of all the heroes who have fought and continue to fight for equality throughout our history.
 Not just for women’s rights, but for Blacks, LGBTQ, and other minorities.
 The building honors the people, the locations, and the events across New York.

 There are several interactive exhibits at the heritage center, including maps, audio recordings, and tablets.
 The walls are lined with photos and quotes from the leaders of each of the movements.
-It’s incredibly powerful – and because of its importance, the center is FREE to visit.
+It’s incredibly powerful.
+Because of its importance, you can visit the center for FREE.

 Harriet Tubman Home